ministryofjustice/hmpps-sre-python-lib/README.md

-# hmpps-python-lib
+# hmpps-sre-python-lib

-A set of python libraries for use in hmpps SRE projects (and maybe other places)
+A set of python libraries for use in hmpps SRE projects

 ## Requirements